dbuenzli/omod/README.md

 %%VERSION%%

 Omod is a library and command line tool to lookup and load installed OCaml modules.
-It provides a mecanism to load modules and their dependencies in the OCaml toplevel system (REPL).
+It provides a mechanism to load modules and their dependencies in the OCaml toplevel system (REPL).

 omod is distributed under the ISC license.